 Bus trips to and from camp are provided from the Parkwood YMCA (2306 Haslett Road, East Lansing) to Camp.
 Check in at the bus is Sunday morning at 11:30am and the bus leaves the Parkwood YMCA at 12:00pm.
 The bus will return to the Parkwood YMCA at approximately 12:00pm on the following Saturday.
 The fee for this service is $25 each way.
 You must register in advance for bus transportation.
 There is no return bus service for Mini Camp.

 A nonrefundable registration fee of $100 is required per session per child and must accompany your camper registration.
 The registration fee is applied to the total balance.
-All camp balances must be paid 15 days prior to your child's camp session.
+All camp balances must be paid at least 15 days prior to your child's camp session.

 We believe that no child should be turned away due to the inability to pay.
 Through the hard work of volunteers and generous donors, financial assistance is available for those who demonstrate need.
 All information is kept confidential and assistance is awarded on a first come, first serve basis.
 For financial assistance information or to make a donation, please contact our camp office at 517.827.9650.